 What to See and Do in the Iya Valley

-As the area of interest for the traveler stretches out over quite a distance, I’ve decided to list the most important points of interest geographically rather than by significance.
+As the valley is quite long, I’ve decided to list the must-see sights geographically.
 The list starts in Oboke at the western end of the Valley and ends at the Double Vine Bridge close to Mount Tsurugi in the east.

 .